includeos/mothership_documentation/Using-mothership.rst

 **Go to the Instances page**

-On the Instances page, you will see your instance when it has connected to the Mothership:
+On the Instances page, you will see your instance when it has connected to the Mothership.
+You can give it an alias on the instance's management page.

 .. image:: _static/images/instances-with-content.png